 Little theoretical or empirical work examines migration policy in the developing world.
-We introduce an original dataset of de jure asylum and refugee policies covering more than 90 developing countries that are presently excluded from existing indices of migration policy.
-We examine descriptive trends in the data and test the determinants of asylum policymaking, as well as the effects of asylum policies on forced displacement flows.
-Qualitative evidence from interviews in Uganda bolster our quantitative results.
+We develop and test a theory that distinguishes the drivers of policy reform and factors influencing the direction of reform.
+We introduce an original data set of de jure asylum and refugee policies covering more than ninety developing countries that are presently excluded from existing indices of migration policy.
+Examining descriptive trends in the data, we find that unlike in the global North, forced displacement policies in the global South have become more liberal over time.
+Empirically, we test the determinants of asylum policymaking, bolstering our quantitative results with qualitative evidence from interviews in Uganda.
 A number of key findings emerge.
-Intense, proximate civil wars are the primary impetus for asylum policy change in the Global South.
-While wealthier countries tend to carry out restrictive changes, liberalizing changes are made by regimes led by political elites whose ethnic kin confront discrimination or violence in neighboring countries.
-There is no systematic evidence that repressive regimes liberalize asylum policy in exchange for economic assistance from Western actors.
-Developing world asylum policy matters because more liberal policies attract more migrants.
-This effect is conditional on policy knowledge.
-Transnational ethnic linkages and mobile penetration facilitate the spread of information about asylum policies and ease integration.
-Liberal policies on access to services, employment rights, and free movement are particularly attractive.
+Intense, proximate civil wars are the primary impetus for asylum policy change in the global South.
+Liberalizing changes are made by regimes led by political elites whose ethnic kin confront discrimination or violence in neighboring countries.
+There is no generalizable evidence that developing countries liberalize asylum policy in exchange for economic assistance from Western actors.
+Distinct frameworks are needed to understand migration policymaking in developing versus developed countries.